rburgst/test-ts-jest/README.md

-Sample repo showing a ts-jest problem with jsdom testEnvironment

-To reproduce run
+Sample repo showing a ts-jest problem with preact and preact-testing-library To reproduce run

 ```